MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 ## Overview of the AI module

 The AI module of [!INCLUDE [prod_short](includes/prod_short.md)] integrates with Azure OpenAI Service and provides a set of AL objects that you can use to build AI capabilities.
-The AI module is designed for LLMs and supports text generation like GPT, chatbots, and embeddings.
+The AI module is designed for LLMs and supports test and embeddings generation.
 It doesn't support image generation like DALL-E or transcribing speech to text like Whisper.

 The AI module is available in the System Application, in the System.AI namespace.
 For reference documentation, see [System and Base Application Reference](/dynamics365/business-central/application).

 The AI module can be used in any AL extension and provides the following capabilities:

-- Support for text generation like GPT-3, chatbots, and embeddings
+- Support for test and embeddings generation
 - Ease of control and viewing the copilot capabilities in the environment
 - Telemetry on a capability’s registration/usages/errors and more